What is Cost of Equity?

 The reason we titled each case as “Base”, “Upside”, and “Downside” is that we deliberately adjusted each of the assumptions in a direction that would either increase or decrease the cost of equity.

-In closing, the drivers of the cost of equity can be found in the image above, while a screenshot of the completed output sheet has been posted right below.
+In closing, the drivers of the cost of equity are described above, while a screenshot of the completed output sheet has been posted below.